simplefoc/simplefoc.github.io/docs/simplefoc_library/code/current_sense/inline.md

   return;
 }
 ```
-Once when your current sense has been intialised and calibrated you can start measuring the currents!
+Once when your current sense has been initialized and calibrated you can start measuring the currents!

 ### Enable debugging output
 If you wish to see a more verbose debugging output of the current sense configuration during the `current_sense.init()` and see more details about the configuration and possible errors, you can use the `SimpleFOCDebug` class.